intel/QAT-ZSTD-Plugin/README.md

 ## Software Requirements

-Zstandard library of version 1.5.4+
+ZSTD* library of version 1.5.4+

-[Intel® QAT Driver for Linux* Hardware v2.0][1]
+[Intel® QAT Driver for Linux* Hardware v2.0][2]

 ## Limitations

  1. Supports compression levels L1 to L12
- 2. ZSTD sequence producer only support ZSTD compression API which respects advanced parameters, such as `ZSTD_compress2`, `ZSTD_compressStream2`.
+ 2. ZSTD* sequence producer only supports ZSTD* compression API which respects advanced parameters, such as `ZSTD_compress2`, `ZSTD_compressStream2`.
  3. The ZSTD_c_enableLongDistanceMatching cParam is not currently supported.
-Compression will fail if it is enabled and tries to compress with qatsequenceproducer.
+Compression will fail if it is enabled and tries to compress with QAT sequence producer.
  4. Dictionaries are not currently supported.
 Compression will succeed if the dictionary is referenced, but the dictionary will have no effect.
  5. Stream history is not currently supported.
-All advanced ZSTD compression APIs, including streaming APIs, work with qatsequenceproducer, but each block is treated as an independent chunk without history from previous blocks.
+All advanced ZSTD* compression APIs, including streaming APIs, work with QAT sequence producer, but each block is treated as an independent chunk without history from previous blocks.
  6. Multi-threading within a single compression is not currently supported.
-In other words, compression will fail if ZSTD_c_nbWorkers > 0 and an external sequence producer is registered.
+In other words, compression will fail if `ZSTD_c_nbWorkers` > 0 and an external sequence producer is registered.
 Multi-threading across compressions is fine: simply create one CCtx per thread.

-For more details about ZSTD sequence producer, please refer to [zstd.h][2].
+For more details about ZSTD* sequence producer, please refer to [zstd.h][3].

 ## Installation Instructions

 ### Build and install Intel® QuickAssist Technology Driver

-Download from [Intel® QAT Driver for Linux* Hardware v2.0][1], follow the guidance: [Intel® QAT Software for Linux—Getting Started Guide: Hardware v2.0][3].
+Download from [Intel® QAT Driver for Linux* Hardware v2.0][2], follow the guidance: [Intel® QuickAssist Technology Software for Linux* - Getting Started Guide][4].

+If installing the Intel® QAT 2.0 driver for use in a virtual environment, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][5]

-After installing QAT driver, please refer to [QAT's programmer’s guide][4] to update QAT configuration file according to your requirements.
+After installing the QAT driver, please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][6] to the update QAT configuration file according to requirements.

-Intel&reg; QAT Zstd Plugin needs a [SHIM] section by default.
+QAT ZSTD Plugin needs a [SHIM] section by default.
 There are two ways to change:
-* QAT driver default conf file does not contain a [SHIM] section which the Intel&reg; QAT Zstd Plugin requires by default.
-You can add a [SHIM] section for Intel&reg; QAT Zstd Plugin.
+* QAT driver default conf file does not contain a [SHIM] section which the QAT ZSTD Plugin requires by default.
+You can add a [SHIM] section for QAT ZSTD Plugin.
-* The default section name in the Intel&reg; QAT Zstd Plugin can be modified if required by setting the environment variable "QAT_SECTION_NAME".
+* The default section name in the QAT ZSTD Plugin can be modified if required by setting the environment variable "QAT_SECTION_NAME".

-After updating configuration files, please restart QAT.
+After updating the configuration files, please restart QAT.

 ```bash
     service qat_service restart
 ```

-### Build qatseqprod library with SVM mode
+### Build QAT sequence producer library

 Shared Virtual Memory (SVM) allows direct submission of an applications buffer, thus removing the memcpy cycle cost, cache thrashing, and memory bandwidth.
 The SVM feature enables passing virtual addresses to the QAT hardware for processing acceleration requests.

+QAT sequence producer library runs on the SVM environment by default.

-To enable SVM, please refer to [QAT's programmer’s guide][4] chapter 3.3 to update the BIOS and driver configuration.
+To enable SVM, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][5] to update the BIOS and [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][6] chapter 3.3 to update driver configuration.

+Set `ICP_ROOT` environment variable:

+`ICP_ROOT`: the root directory of the QAT driver source tree

 ```bash
     make
 ```

-If you didn't install ZSTD 1.5.4 library, you can specify path to ZSTD lib source root by compile variable "ZSTDLIB".
+If ZSTD* 1.5.4 library is not installed, need to specify path to ZSTD* lib source root by compile variable "ZSTDLIB".

 ```bash
     make ZSTDLIB=[PATH TO ZSTD LIB SOURCE]
 ```

-### Build qatseqprod library with USDM mode
+### Build QAT sequence producer library with USDM support

 If SVM is not enabled, memory passed to Intel® QuickAssist Technology hardware must be DMA’able.

 Intel provides a User Space DMA-able Memory (USDM) component (kernel driver and corresponding user space library) which allocates/frees DMA-able memory, mapped to user space, performs virtual to physical address translation on memory allocated by this library.
-Please refer to [QAT's programmer’s guide][4] chapter 3.3.
+Please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][6] chapter 3.3.

-Please compile USDM mode with "ENABLE_USDM_DRV=1".
+To enable USDM, please compile with "ENABLE_USDM_DRV=1".

 ```bash
     make ENABLE_USDM_DRV=1